 How do I resolve a will contest?

-Talk with a trusted Wills attorney and Trust attorney to settle any family strife after death.
-As an estate planning law firm, The Taormina Firm is equipped to help handle these disputes.
+Talk with a trusted St. Louis Wills attorney and Trust attorney to settle any family strife after death.
+As a St. Louis estate planning law firm, The Taormina Firm is equipped to help handle these disputes.

 In a recent post, I wrote about common disputes that arise from estate planning: changes in circumstances, mistrust of Personal Representatives/Trustees, and coercion or undue influence.
 In this post, I want to briefly answer the question: How are Will/Trust disputes resolved?